-- Evaluate the road surface conditions and terrain.
-Select a gear low enough to let the vehicle start forward with the throttle at idle. - Push the parking brake valve handle (yellow) against the dash panel to release the brake. - Release the clutch pedal (manual only), then gradually accelerate to permit smooth starting.

-DO NOT allow the vehicle to roll (even a little) in the opposite direction during clutch engagement.
-When starting on an incline, apply the service brakes before releasing the parking brake.
-Then, release the service brake as you engage the clutch and apply throttle.
+- Evaluate the road surface conditions and terrain your vehicle is on.
+Select a gear low enough to let your vehicle start forward with the throttle at idle. - 4.
+Push the parking brake valve handle (yellow) against the dash panel to release the brake. - Release the clutch pedal (manual only), then gradually accelerate to permit smooth starting. - 6.
+DO NOT allow your vehicle to roll (even a little) in the opposite direction during clutch engagement.
+If you need to start up on an incline, apply your service brakes before you release the parking brake.
+Then release your service brake as you engage the clutch and apply throttle.

-For further instructions on operating the transmission, see the transmission manufacturer's Driver/Operator's Instruction Manual.
+For further instructions on operating your transmission, see the transmission manufacturer's Driver/Operator's Instruction Manual.

-To shift directly into any gear other than first or reverse, depress the clutch pedal only far enough to release the clutch.
+If you want to shift directly into any gear other than first or reverse, depress the clutch pedal only far enough to release the clutch.
 Fully depressing the pedal applies the clutch brake and could cause gear hang-up.

-If the vehicle has a misaligned gear condition and cannot start, gradually release the clutch, allowing the drive gear teeth to line up properly.
+If you have a misaligned gear condition in your vehicle's transmission and cannot start, gradually release the clutch, allowing the drive gear teeth to line up properly.
 Then the drive gear can roll enough to allow the teeth to line up properly and complete the shift.
 The best engine performance and maximum economy is obtained if gears are properly selected.
 This efficiency is achieved by always selecting gears within optimum engine rpm, which is where maximum torque and power are obtained.
 Shift carefully in a new vehicle.
 The transmission may be a little stiff at first.
+Avoid gear clashing, by closely following these procedures.
+When you are operating a new vehicle or one that has been

-Avoid gear clashing by closely following these procedures.
+Avoid gear clashing, by closely following these procedures.
 When you are operating a new vehicle or one that has been exposed to cold weather, you want the transmission lubricant (fluid) to circulate and coat the contacting surfaces of the gears.
 Metal contacting metal in moving parts may seriously damage your transmission, do not drive in one gear for long periods of time until the transmission lubricant has a chance to coat all contacting surfaces.

-- Always select a starting gear that will provide sufficient gear reduction for the load and terrain. - Never downshift when the vehicle is moving too fast. - Never slam or jerk the shift lever to complete gear engagement. - Never coast with the transmission in neutral and the clutch disengaged.
+Always select a starting gear that will provide sufficient gear reduction for the load and terrain.

+- Never downshift when the vehicle is moving too fast. - Never slam or jerk the shift lever to complete gear engagement. - Never coast with the transmission in neutral and the clutch disengaged.